Written by Mike Hoff

 Provides security to the team

-Courageous leadership promotes a sense of security to the team in the organization.
+Leadership courage promotes a sense of security to the team in the organization.
 When the leader faces the hard reality, he/she then leads the team members by showing the right way.
 It therefore makes the team members feel secure to take the risk and work towards higher goals.

 Builds more courageous leaders